-We had visited Rotorua a few years back but had never ventured as far afield as Tauranga on the coast.
-This area has experienced tremendous growth in recent years and is a magnet for people migrating from Auckland seeking a better affordable lifestyle.
-There is also a lot of retirees moving there to enjoy the areas laid back ‘resort’ life-style.
-We were quite excited to spend a few days here and discover its attractions.
+We had visited Rotorua a few years back, but we’d never ventured as far afield as Tauranga on the coast.
+This area has experienced tremendous growth in recent years.
+It’s a magnet for people migrating from Auckland, seeking a better and more affordable lifestyle.
+There are a lot of retirees moving in, drawn by the area’s laid-back ‘resort’ lifestyle.
+We were quite excited to spend a few days in Tauranga and discover its many delights.

-We had to lift our son into the villa as it had three steps.
-Luckily, the entry in was lip-free through a ranch sliding door.
-Inside was an easy access open shower to manage him in.
-The shower was not classified as a full wet-floor shower but did provide lip-free access through a wide glass door.
-It also had the added bonus of two shower heads on either side.
-There was enough room to use our sons ‘Hippocampe’ All-terrain Wheelchair for showering.
-This bit of equipment proves to be very versatile for us and being waterproof is an added bonus.
-It is excellent for accessing beaches and folds away easily into a bag for travelling.
-Its titanium frame makes it lightweight for lifting in an out of vehicles.
+We had to lift our son into the villa, as it had three steps.
+Luckily, the entry itself was lip-free, through a ranch sliding door.
+Inside, we found an easy access open shower; it wasn’t classified as a full wet-floor shower, but it did provide lip-free access through a wide glass door.
+It also had two shower heads, on either side.
+There was enough room for us to use our son’s Hippocampe all-terrain wheelchair for showering.
+This piece of equipment is very versatile for us, and being waterproof is an added bonus.
+It’s excellent for accessing beaches, and it folds away easily into a bag for travelling.
+Its titanium frame is lightweight, easy to lift in and out of vehicles.

-Unfortunately, the beach access from the Resort is not wheelchair accessible.
-We found road access down to the beach next door to the Blue BiYou Restaurant.
-It is possible to park down there to make life even easier.
+Unfortunately, the route to the beach from the resort is not wheelchair accessible.
+We found a solution, though: road access next to the Blue BiYou restaurant (more on that in a moment).
+It’s even possible to park down there, which makes life even easier.

 The Resort itself is next door to the Blue BiYou restaurant, well known for its fresh seafood.
 It has stunning views overlooking the beach, with easy access and car parking out front.

 There are also plenty of takeaway places across the road to choose from.